da667/Autosnort3/readme.md

 		 - `-Q` (changes the DAQ operating mode from passive to inline, in addition to all of the custom DAQ configurations made in `virtual_labs_tweaks.lua`)

 ## Instructions for use
+ 1. If you are running this script behind a proxy, make sure you run your export commands to set the http_proxy and https_proxy variables.
+ - e.g. `export http_proxy=172.16.1.1:3128`
+ - e.g. `export https_proxy=`
- 1. Clone this repo (`git clone https://github.com/da667/Autosnort3`)
+ 2. Clone this repo (`git clone https://github.com/da667/Autosnort3`)
- 2. cd into `Autosnort3/Ubuntu/AVATAR`
+ 3. cd into `Autosnort3/Ubuntu/AVATAR`
- 3. using your favorite text editor, open `full_autosnort.conf`
+ 4. using your favorite text editor, open `full_autosnort.conf`
- 4. input the names of the network interfaces you'd like to bridge together for inline mode (if you want to use inline mode) in the `snort_iface_1=` (line 12) and `snort_iface_2=` (line 20) fields.
-For example, the script defaults to the interface names `eth1` and eth2.
+ 5. input the names of the network interfaces you'd like to bridge together for inline mode (if you want to use inline mode) in the `snort_iface_1=` (line 12) and `snort_iface_2=` (line 20) fields.
+For example, the script defaults to the interface names `eth1` and `eth2`.
- 5. copy your oinkcode to the `o_code=` field (line 32)
+ 6. copy your oinkcode to the `o_code=` field (line 32)
- 6. the script file, autosnort3-Ubuntu.sh needs to specifically be ran with the `bash` interpreter, and with `root` permissions.
+ 7. the script file, autosnort3-Ubuntu.sh needs to specifically be ran with the `bash` interpreter, and with `root` permissions.
-- If you downloaded the script as the `root` user, bash autosnort3-Ubuntu.sh will work
+- If you downloaded the script as the `root` user, `bash autosnort3-Ubuntu.sh` will work
-- Alternatively, as the root user: `chmod u+x autosnort3-Ubuntu.sh && ./autosnort3-Ubuntu.sh`
+- Alternatively, as the `root` user: `chmod u+x autosnort3-Ubuntu.sh && ./autosnort3-Ubuntu.sh`
 - or via `sudo`: `sudo bash autosnort3-Ubuntu.sh`, etc.

 That's all there is to it.
 Once the script starts running, you'll get status updates printed to the screen to let you know what tasks is currently being executed.
 If you want to make sure the script isn't hanging you can run `tail -f /var/log/autosnort3_install.log` to command output.